nikkhil160/nikhil/clt5uch8h000109jvdbhkdhiv.md

 ---
-title: "Generate Leads for Real Estate Business using Meta/Google Ads [Case Study]"
+title: "Real Estate Lead Generation using Facebook and Google Ads [Case Study]"
 seoTitle: "Real Estate Lead Generation using Facebook and Google Ads"
 seoDescription: "A case study on how I made $15,000 for an American Real Estate Business using Facebook Ads, Google Ads and Calendly."
 datePublished: Wed Feb 28 2024 13:37:15 GMT+0000 (Coordinated Universal Time)